Recognizing exceptional volunteers with the Cornerstone

 cornerstone211-150x150

-As part of its 100th Season Celebrations in 2012-13, the Ottawa Little Theatre (OLT) commissioned a piece of art, ShapeShifter by Lynda Cronin, which recognizes and acknowledges the contribution made by the many volunteers and supporters who have given their time and energy to making the OLT the thriving community organization that it is today; they are the human cornerstones of the theatre.
+As part of its 100th Season Celebrations in 2012-13, the OLT introduced the Cornerstone to recognize and acknowledge the contribution made by select volunteers who have gone above and beyond to make the OLT the thriving community organization that it is today; they are the human cornerstones of the theatre.

 Cornerstone Nomination Form